pczarn/cfg/README.md

 ## Using a custom grammar representation

-Your grammar type has to implement a trait, and two more traits are needed for grammar references<>:
+Your grammar type has to implement a trait, and two more traits are needed for grammar references:

 * implement `RuleContainer` for `MyGrammar`
 * implement `RuleContainerRef` for `&'a MyGrammar`